Bill Kristol: Political views

 Kristol was key to the defeat of the Clinton health care plan of 1993.
 In the first of what would become many strategy memos written for Republican policymakers, Kristol said the party should "kill", not amend, President Clinton's health care plan.
 A later memorandum used the phrase "There is no health care crisis", which Senate Minority Leader Bob Dole used in his response to Clinton's 1994 State of the Union address.

 Kristol was a leading proponent of the Iraq War.
 In 1998, he joined other foreign policy analysts in sending a letter to President Clinton urging a stronger posture against Iraq.
 Kristol argued that Saddam Hussein posed a grave threat to the United States and its allies: "The only acceptable strategy is one that eliminates the possibility that Iraq will be able to use or threaten to use weapons of mass destruction.
 In the near term, this means a willingness to undertake military action as diplomacy is clearly failing.
 In the long term, it means removing Saddam Hussein and his regime from power.
 That now needs to become the aim of American foreign policy."
-In 1998 he and Robert Kagan wrote a New York Times piece where they said "bombing Iraq isn't enough" and called on Clinton to invade the country.
+In 1998 he and Robert Kagan wrote a New York Times piece in which they said "bombing Iraq isn't enough" and called on Clinton to invade the country.